Machine Head (band): Bloodstone & Diamonds (2013–2015)

-On February 22, 2013, the band announced that bassist/founding member Adam Duce left the band, albeit on friendly terms.
-Four days later, Flynn revealed in his online blog that he fired Duce because of ongoing differences.
-His departure makes Flynn the only remaining original member.
+On February 22, 2013, the band announced that bassist/founding member Adam Duce had left the band, albeit on seemingly friendly terms.
+Four days later, however, Flynn revealed in his online blog that he fired Duce because of ongoing differences.
+His departure made Flynn the only remaining original member of Machine Head still with the band.

 As of March 2013, Unto the Locust has sold 100,000 copies in the United States, making it their third quickest-selling album behind The Blackening and Supercharger which have sold 260,000 in two weeks and 250,000 copies in four months in the United States respectively.

 The band began the process of searching for a temporary bassist for the 2013 Rockstar Energy Drink Mayhem Festival in the U.S. For a limited time, the band accepted and reviewed YouTube submissions.
 On June 24, 2013, the band announced that former Sanctity rhythm guitarist and vocalist Jared MacEachern had joined the band as their new bassist.
 Robb Flynn said of MacEachern: "Monte Conner recommended Jared since he was already on the tour, and that ended up being a great call.
 Jared flew out a few days before the tour and rehearsed with us and did great."
 Phil Demmel continued: — "There were dozens of amazing players, and it was interesting to watch each one take on our tunes.
 One of our biggest criteria for this gig was to be able to sing the high harmonies.
 That was our litmus test.
 And Jared passed with flying colors.".

 On October 2, 2013, the band announced that they signed with Nuclear Blast.
 In February 2014, the band entered the studio to record their new album, Bloodstone & Diamonds, for a late summer release.

 In early 2014, Duce filed a lawsuit against his former band and manager in federal court "for trademark infringement, breach of fiduciary duty, breach of partnership agreement, intentional and negligent interference with prospective economic relations, negligence, defamation and unfair competition, and wanted the band enjoined from using the Machine Head marks."
 The lawsuit was settled out of court on July 2 with undisclosed terms.
 In August 2014, Flynn announced the track listing for Bloodstone & Diamonds, consisting of 12 tracks along with its artwork.

 Bloodstone & Diamonds was released on November 7, 2014, to positive reviews from fans and critics alike, with many saying how the addition of MacEachern brought a sense of rejuvenation to the band.
 The album debuted at No. 21 on the Billboard 200, becoming the band's highest-charting album ever.
 The band embarked on a lengthy world tour in support of the album, including a leg of European shows, two American legs and various others in Japan, Australia and New Zealand.
+By August 2016, the album had sold 200,000 copies worldwide, allowing the band to recoup the advance they received from Nuclear Blast.